-Andretti’s team had a scramble to prepare another car to be ready to run.
-The major concern was the engine’s tendency to overheat.
-The car made it through qualifying, but modifications were being made to the cooling system all the way through the early morning hours before the race.
+Andretti’s team had the scramble to prepare another car to be ready to run.
+The primary concern was the engine’s tendency to overheat.
+The car made it through qualifying, but modifications were being made to the cooling system through the early morning hours before the race.

 It takes moxie to keep going through excruciating pain and waves of setbacks, and Andretti’s moxie was on full display in his Indianapolis 500 win.

 What about you?
-Do you ever feel like everything is going against you, and it’s taking everything you’ve got just to keep going?
+Do you ever feel like everything is going against you and taking everything you’ve got to keep going?
 What do you think Andretti would say to you in your circumstances?

 Moxie takes the long road.

-Andretti was born in 1940 in what was then a part of Italy, and is now part of Croatia.
-Following World War II, the region became part of the former Yugoslavia, a communist state.
+Andretti was born in 1940 in what was then a part of Italy and is now part of Croatia.
+The region became part of the former Yugoslavia after World War II, a communist state.
 The Andretti family, including Mario and his twin brother Aldo, was eventually forced to flee.
-The ended up in a refugee camp sharing a single room with several other families.
+They ended up in a refugee camp, sharing a single room with several other families.
 It took years before the family was granted visas to travel to the United States.

 Just a year before immigrating to the United States, the Andretti boys had the chance to see watch the Italian Grand Prix.
 It was love at first sight.
 Mario and Aldo fell in love with racing.

-It was surely hard for young Andretti to live with the uncertainty of growing up in a refugee camp.
-But his parents provided love and security despite the long wait to get out of their precarious circumstances.
+It was indeed hard for young Andretti to live with the uncertainty of growing up in a refugee camp.
+But his parents provided love and security despite the long wait to escape their precarious circumstances.

 Do you feel “stuck” in an uncomfortable place right now?
 Perhaps you should pause for a moment and experience gratitude for those who are caring for you through this season.
-Take a beat to simply be aware of the opportunities that might cross your path.
-Who knows – you might discover a new passion, just as the Andretti boys did.
+Take a beat to be aware of the opportunities that might cross your path.
+You might discover a new passion, just as the Andretti boys did.

 Moxie runs in the family.

 For Andretti, racing has always been a family affair.
 Mario and Aldo raced and built cars together early on.
-In fact, Aldo surreptitiously took his brothers spot in the 1969 Indianapolis 500 photo.
+Aldo surreptitiously took his brother’s spot in the 1969 Indianapolis 500 photo.
 Mario was self-conscious about the fresh burns on his face, so Aldo stood in.
 No one was the wiser until the brothers let others in on the joke.